AyushVerma2/surfer/README.md

 1. Clone / download the surfer repository
 2. In the root directory run `nohup mvn clean install exec:java &`

-## Example Usage
+3. Browse to `http://localhost/8080` for the Welcome page

+### Interactove REPL use

-Surfer is currently designed to be used interactively at a Clojure REPL.
+Surfer is designed to be used interactively at a Clojure REPL.
 Open a REPL in the 'surfer.core' namespace.

 ```clojure
 (ns surfer.core)